apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/2_expr.md

     "test string"
     42

-Different from standard SQL, double quotes play the same role as single quotes and may be used for string literals in SQL++.
+Different from standard SQL, double quotes play the same role as single quotes and may be used for string literals in queries as well.

 ### <a id="Variable_references">Variable References</a>